konnov/protocols-made-fun/_posts/2024-04-30-properties.md

 We also introduce a model-checking instance [MC_AbstractDeFi2.tla][].

-## 6. Refining the Draining Attacks
+## 6. Refining Draining Attacks

 Let's see how we could formalize more refined attacks, not just "drain it all".

 ### 6.1.
 Naive Invariant

-Now that we have `amountsIn` and `amountsOut`, we can think of how to detect a state, where Eve exhibits malicious activity.
+Now that we have `amountsIn` and `amountsOut`, we can think about detecting a state, where Eve exhibits malicious activity.
 Our first attempt is somewhat naive.
 We state that it should be impossible for Eve to generate more than 50% on top of what she has deposited.